wing5wong/artisan-whs-static/source/_events/2026-08-20_victoria-university-and-massey-open-days-year-12-13-register-interest-by-1-july.md

 ---
-title: VICTORIA University and MASSEY Open Days, Year 12/13 - register interest by 1 July
+title: VICTORIA University and MASSEY Open Days, Year 12/13
 date: 2026-08-21T08:05:00+12:00
 ---
 Year 13s and 12s are invited to attend the VICTORIA University and MASSEY Open Days in Wellington on Friday 21 August.